|

 Children pay 50% if they are under 12,

-which gives a free journey for every child under 12 who travels
+ticket which gives a free journey for every child under 12

-with 2 adults (any two adults paying the full fare).
+who travels with 2 adults (any two adults paying the full

-on rail travel in Europe, and on their website you can find
+specialists on rail travel in Europe, and on their website

-point-to-point rail tickets for single journeys from one destination
+you can find point-to-point rail tickets for single journeys

 Rail Europe site serves North American residents only.